Teacher Education (TEP)

 TEP 189.
 Athletics and the American University.
 3 Hours.

 Students will read, research, and discuss the intersection between athletics and education in the American University.
 Topics included: the development of American colleges and universities, educational theory emphasizing the importance of motivation as well as trends in experiential collaborative learning, the NCAA and its regulation of intercollegiate athletics, the impact of integration and Title IX on athletics and education.
 Attention will be given to the student-athlete experience, transitions, and other issues facing college athletes.
 Course Information: Restricted to Freshman.
-This course fulfills a general education requirement at UIS in the area of Freshman Seminar or in the area of Humanities.
+This course fulfills a general education requirement at UIS in the area of First-Year Seminar or in the area of Humanities.

 TEP 202.
 Introduction to Teaching as Service.
 2 Hours.